MikeRogers0/MikeRogersIO/src/_posts/2021-08-07-common-non-standard-ruby-on-rails-migrations.md

 ## Summary

-Often I'll add extra constraints to the columns on the database level which are paired with the [Active Model Validations](https://api.rubyonrails.org/classes/ActiveModel/Validations.html), the end result is nice.
+Those are the main non-standard things I do in migrations, which I'd often pair with [Active Model Validations](https://api.rubyonrails.org/classes/ActiveModel/Validations.html) to give a super consistent user experience.